 If the answer is yes, mark the item.

-At the end of this process you will probably be surprised at the amount of items on your list that you’ve marked.
+At the end of this process, you will probably be surprised at the number of items on your list that you’ve marked.

 There’s probably things on your list that you have to do – like work or school, cooking, and cleaning.
 But are you seeing anything that you’re doing that isn’t actually your responsibility?
 Any daily habits that could be completed on a weekly basis?
 Is there anything that might be wasting your time?